tenkabuto/aphorisms/manuscript/chapter1.md

 > Much advice is not taken for need of more explanation.

+> For efficiency, invest in Rube Goldberg machines.

 ## Change
 > "Those who do not know history are destined to repeat it," but when we know only history, we are often caught off-guard.